trejwil/x86-Assembly-Practice/README.md

 # x86-Assembly-Practice
-A collection of very basic .asm files that I'm using to learn assembly for reverse engineering.
+A collection of very basic .asm files that I've written to learn assembly for reverse engineering.